MKingWang/thefuck-gpt/README.md

 * `pacman_not_found` &ndash; fixes package name with `pacman`, `yay`, `pikaur` or `yaourt`.
 * `yum_invalid_operation` &ndash; fixes invalid `yum` calls, like `yum isntall vim`;

-The following commands are bundled with *The Fuck*, but are not enabled by
+The following commands are bundled with *TheFuck-GPT*, but are not enabled by
 default:

 * `git_push_force` &ndash; adds `--force-with-lease` to a `git push` (may conflict with `git_push_pull`);
 * `rm_root` &ndash; adds `--no-preserve-root` to `rm -rf /` command.

 ##### [Back to Contents](#contents)

+## GPT Features

+TheFuck-GPT enhances the original project by integrating GPT capabilities for more intelligent command correction and generation:

+### Command Correction
+Uses GPT to understand and fix complex command errors:

 ## Creating your own rules